cypress-io/code-coverage/README.md

 ### Find NYC in a parent folder

-If you have [bin-up](https://github.com/bahmutov/bin-up) installed globally, you can use it to find `nyc` installed somewhere in the higher folder.
+If you have [bin-up][bin-up] installed globally, you can use it to find `nyc` installed somewhere in the higher folder.

 ```json
 {